 Dry eye is not only painful, it can also damage the eye’s tissues and impair vision.
 Fortunately, many treatment options are available.

 Non-surgical treatments for dry eye include blinking exercises, increasing humidity at home or work, and use of artificial tears or moisturizing ointment.
-If these methods fail, small punctal plugs may be inserted in the corners of the eyes to limit tear drainage, or the drainage tubes in the eyes may be surgically closed.
+If these methods fail, small punctual plugs may be inserted in the corners of the eyes to limit tear drainage, or the drainage tubes in the eyes may be surgically closed.
 Eyelid surgery is also a solution if an eyelid condition is causing your dry eyes.

 Keratoconus